 Skip to content

-Learn how to fix the Microsoft Edge that keeps crashing frequently when using.
-It might be due to low available resources for edge processes or heavy usage.
+Microsoft Edge browser frequently crashes due to low available resources or heavy processing usage.

 1. Launch the Task Manager via Ctrl + Shift + Esc shortcut key combinations.